denten/denten.github.io/_includes/CV/04-publications.md

 **Book Projects**:

 1. "Plain Text: The Poetics of Human-Computer Interaction."
 Literary theory in the age of computation.
 Manuscript under review.

 1. "Literature and the Digital Humanities."
 Theory and practice.
-Manuscript in progress by invitation to "Literature in Contemporary Thought" series published by Routledge.
-Ed.
+Under contract by invitation to "Literature in Contemporary Thought" series published by Routledge, ed.
 Ursula K. Heise & Guillermina De Ferrari.
-1. "Algorithmic
-Imagination."
-A critical history of combinatorial thought.
-Manuscript planned for spring, 2016.

 **Peer Reviewed Journals**: